hep-mirrors/sherpa/doc/parameters/selectors.rst

 :option:`<min value>` and :option:`<max value>` are floating point numbers, which can also be given in a form that is understood by the internal algebra interpreter, see :ref:`Interpreter`.
-The selectors act on *all* possible particles with the given flavour.
+The selectors act on *all* possible final-state particles with the given flavour (except for :option:`PZIN`, which acts on initial-state particles).
 Their respective keywords are

 :option:`PT`
   transverse momentum cut